ovh/docs/pages/platform/kubernetes-k8s/resetting-a-cluster/guide.en-ie.md

 ## Instructions

-### Step 1 - Ask for cluster reset on the OVHcloud Control Plane
+### Step 1 - Ask for cluster reset on the OVHcloud Control Panel

 Log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie), go to the `Public Cloud`{.action} section and select the Public Cloud project concerned.